SAP-samples/process-automation-enablement/Workshops/LCNC_Roadshow - simplified/Build Process Automation/2 Create Automation/readme.md

     ![pretrainedModel1](PT1.png)

-2. Now we will configure the pre-trained model
+3. Now we will configure the pre-trained model

     - Select the Extract Data (Pre-trained model) step to open its configuration panel
     - Select Document Type: `Invoice`
-    - Select the pencil next to documentPath to open the **Expression Editor**
+    - Select `FilePath` for documentPath
-    - Enter the following (you can copy and paste): `C:\\Users\\student\\desktop\\invoice.pdf`
-    - Test and Save Expression
-        > Please ensure the expression is entered correctly in the editor.

     ![pretrainedModel2](PT2.png)

-3. Next, we will add the data type **invoice** which we created in Step 1
+4. Next, we will add the data type **invoice** which we created in Step 1

     - Click on the canvas to open the tools panel
     - Search `invoice`